versia-pub/server/README.md

 ## With Docker

+> [!NOTE]
-> **Note**: Docker is currently broken, as Bun with Prisma does not work well with Docker yet for unknown reasons.
+> Docker is currently broken, as Bun with Prisma does not work well with Docker yet for unknown reasons.
 The following instructions are for when this is fixed.
 >
 > These instructions will probably also work with Podman and other container runtimes.